 Further, it needs to be examined whether the transfer of data to a recipient outside Austria requires prior approval of the DSB.
-No such approval is required for the transfer of data to a recipient within the European Economic Area.
-Furthermore, transfer of data to a recipient outside of the European Economic Area requires no permission if the third country provides for an adequate level of data protection.
-Currently, transfer to Switzerland, Canada, Argentina, Uruguay, Israel, Isle of Man, Faroe Islands, Andorra, Guernsey and New Zealand, as well as to Safe Harbour certified recipients in the USA does not require prior approval of the DSB.
+No such approval is required for the transfer of data to a recipient within the EEA.
+Furthermore, transfer of data to a recipient outside the EEA requires no permission if the third country provides for an adequate level of data protection.
+Currently, transfer to Switzerland, Canada, Argentina, Uruguay, Israel, Isle of Man, Faroe Islands, Andorra, Guernsey and New Zealand, as well as (in principle) to EU-US Privacy Shield certified recipients in the USA does not require prior approval of the DSB.

-If the transfer is made to recipients in other countries, prior approval of the DSB for such transfer is in principle necessary, unless an exemption applies (e.g. the Data Subject has expressly agreed to the transfer of its data to the respective recipient abroad, a contract concluded between Data Subject and controller primarily in the interest of the Data Subject may only be fulfilled by transfer of the data abroad, the transfer is mentioned in a standard regulation, etc.).
+If the transfer is made to recipients in other countries, prior approval of the DSB for such transfer is in principle necessary, unless an exemption applies (e.g., the Data Subject has expressly agreed to the transfer of its data to the respective recipient abroad, a contract concluded between the Data Subject and the Controller primarily in the interest of the Data Subject may only be fulfilled by transfer of the data abroad, the transfer is mentioned in a standard regulation, etc.).

-If no exemption applies and the transfer is made within a group of companies under Binding Corporate Rules or the recipient has accepted the EU Standard Model Clauses, the Data Controller still needs to apply for approval but such approval will in general be granted (in principle within a shorter period of time; also see questions 5.8 and 5.9 above).
+If no exemption applies and the transfer is made within a group of companies under Binding Corporate Rules or the recipient has accepted the EU Standard Model Clauses, the Data Controller still needs to apply for approval but such approval will in general be granted (in principle, within a shorter period of time; see also questions 5.8 and 5.9 above).